 Having a live review feed on your website also helps your business look more trustworthy to visitors.
 Just like sharing reviews on your social media pages, displaying review feeds on your website helps to show social proof.
 Visitors can see immediately how well your business is serving other customers.

-Using BirdEye’s review widget, you can copy paste a line of code and add a feed of reviews from all over the web on your website.
+Using Birdeye’s review widget, you can copy-paste a line of code and add a feed of reviews from all over the web on your website.

 Prospects are more likely to choose your business over competitors if they see evidence of your brand’s quality and reliability.
-An easy way to show off what you have to offer is to share the reviews of satisfied customers to your social media pages.
+An easy way to show off what you have to offer is to share the reviews of satisfied customers on your social media pages.

 Again, customers aren’t the only ones paying attention to social mentions.
 Soon, we may even see Google determine the popularity of your website by taking into account what people are saying about your business on social media and blogs.

 Remember, one of the factors that Google takes into account as part of review signals is review diversity.
 That means that your business should keep track of reviews on several different sites instead of focusing on just one.